webrecorder/specs/README.md

 For pages, the following precedence should be used:

 1) if `datapackage.json` `pages` key exists, pages loaded from there.
-2) otherwise, if `pages.yaml` exists, pages are loaded from there.
+2) otherwise, if a `pages.jsonl` file is passed, pages are loaded from there.
-3) otherwise, if `pages.csv` exists page are loaded from there.

 ## Zip Format